DonMask/Quantum-Reinforcement-Learning-Theoretical-Framework-and-Experimental-Results/README.md

 ---

 ## Future Roadmap
-- **v1.1**: Potential exploration of noise levels up to p=0.7 and multi-qubit scaling.
+- **v1.2**: Potential exploration of noise levels up to p=0.7 and multi-qubit scaling.
 - **v2.0**: Integration with cloud frameworks (e.g., AWS Braket) for real-time applications.
 - **Long-Term Goals**: Achieving quantum advantage in high-frequency trading and advanced healthcare.

 ---

 ## Acknowledgments
-We express our gratitude to the IBM Quantum teams for their invaluable support.
+We express our gratitude to the xAI and IBM Quantum teams for their invaluable support.

 *Teodor Berger, May 2025*